 Since 1996, the South Dakota Health Professionals Assistance Program (HPAP) has assisted with the recovery and safe return to practice for hundreds of SD healthcare providers.
 Healthcare professionals who are experiencing mental health or substance use illnesses are individuals who have dedicated their lives to helping others and are now in need of care themselves.
 If left untreated or if under-treated, these illnesses can place even the finest clinicians and their patients at risk.
 Many professionals do not get the help they need due to social stigma, fear of exposure, or lack of awareness.
 HPAP can help.

-In accordance with SD Codified Law SDCL 36-2A, HPAP provides evaluations, resources and ongoing recovery management to ensure adherence to prescribed treatment plans to support successful outcomes.
+In accordance with SD Codified Law SDCL 36-2A, HPAP provides evaluation, consultation, coordination of care and ongoing recovery management to ensure adherence to prescribed treatment plans to support successful outcomes.
 Furthermore, documented recovery through HPAP can provide the basis for HPAP advocacy on behalf of participants.

 Per SD Codified Law SDCL 36-2A-7 all Healthcare Professionals who hold an active license or are eligible for licensure under Title 36 are eligible for participation.
 SD boards with active agreements with HPAP are: Nursing, Dentistry, Pharmacy, Optometry, Nursing Facility Administrators and Addiction & Prevention Professionals.